 Here is a little article on this combination.

 Control of your blood sugar is one of the most important things you can do to live a long, healthy life.
-And there’s is an extra benefit to being in control, and that is weight loss.
+And there’s an extra benefit to being in control, and that is weight loss.
 When your body isn’t flooded with insulin, you are burning fats.
 Keep it up.

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.